 When the phone is switched off, how to boot the phone to Safe Mode:

 Some device UI are different and the above-mentioned option (to boot Safe mode while phone on) might not be available.
-Here you have to switch your phone off and then you can boot your phone to safe mode.
+Here you have to switch off your phone and then you can boot your phone to safe mode.
 How to follow the instruction below.

 Press your phone’s power button and hold till the Android bot animation appears.
-Then when the Android bot appears press the Volume down button and holds till the Android bot disappears and then the phone should restart in Safe Mode.
+Then when the Android bot appears press the Volume down button and hold till the Android bot disappears and then the phone should restart in Safe Mode.